smitheric95/CSE7343---Semester-Project/README.md

 TODO:
 - change instructions to ./a.out
 - test on server
 - controller:
-    - command input:
-        - enter 0 to exit
-        - addProcess(<user command>)
-            - twice
+    - error check: no priority > 4
 - replace string parameters with const std::string &arg
 - rethink how to handle scheduling
+- clarification on length of digits for error checking